dashanan13/dashanan13/README.md

 I have been delivering cloud projects both infrastructure and data for over half a decade now with a few cents of devops expertise.
 My latest endevor is towards mobile blockchain revolution and how can they make IOT more, well, reliable and accessible.

-Github keeps a lot of my tech secrets and i love it for that, its an amazing platform.
+Github keeps a lot of my tech absurdity and i love it for that, its an amazing platform to learn and show.

 [![Flutter Developer](https://img.shields.io/badge/Flutter-Developer-brightgreen?colorA=46d1fd&colorB=1389FD&style=for-the-badge)][n]
 [![Devops Expert](https://img.shields.io/badge/Devops-Expert-brightgreen?colorA=a12b8a&colorB=6A788D&style=for-the-badge)][d]